 Electrical savings are a function of both heating and cooling energy usage reductions.
 For heating this is a function of the percent of electric heat (heat pumps) and fan savings in the case of a natural gas furnace.

-Average (default) value of 13% electric space heating from 2010 Residential Energy Consumption Survey for Illinois.
+Assumes that half of the electric heat in the state is a heat pump able to be controlled by an advanced thermostat (consistent with Potential Study results from the state).
+Average value of 13% electric space heating from 2010 Residential Energy Consumption Survey for Illinois.
 If utilities have specific evaluation results providing a more appropriate assumption for homes in a particular market or geographical area then that should be used.

 Values in table are based on converting an average household heating load (834 therms) for Chicago based on ‘Table E-1, Energy Efficiency/Demand Response Nicor Gas Plan Year 1: Research Report: Furnace Metering Study, Draft, Navigant, August 1 2013 to an electric heat load (divide by 0.03413) to electric resistance and ASHP heat load (resistance load reduced by 15% to account for distribution losses that occur in furnace heating but not in electric resistance while ASHP heat is assumed to suffer from similar distribution losses) and then to electric consumption assuming efficiencies of 100% for resistance and 200% for HP (see ‘Household Heating Load Summary Calculations_11062013.xls’).
 Finally these values were adjusted to a statewide average using relative HDD assumptions to adjust for the evaluation results focus on northern region.
 Values for individual cities are then calculated by comparing average HDD to the individual city’s HDD.